atomic14/platformio-tensorflow-lite/README.md

 If you are using the `master` branch of TensorFlow then this is not needed as the code has changed substantially.

+You may also get compilation errors around `std::fmax` and `std::fmin`.

+You will need to modify the files to use `std::max` and `std::min`.

 That should do it!